 Shoei Helmets’ official feed for the USA is one of the more fun Twitter accounts to follow because they tweet about the riders who wear their helmets.
 This is a great feed to follow if you’re interested in professional racing or just a fan of an excellent old photography action shot.
 Of course, Shoei Helmets USA also tweets about their products occasionally.
 Still, this feed is focused on their enthusiasm for the sport – something I think we can all appreciate.

 Kelly Rogers has another excellent Twitter feed.
 Not your typical motorcycle feed, Kelly is a super-enthusiast when it comes to motorcycles.
 Still, she’s got opinions and an activists’ streak – frequently reporting on motorcycle safety concerns.
 She’s also shared some unique photos of her motorcycle journeys via Twitter.

 Motorcycle Safety foundation’s Twitter feed may not be the most lively feed to follow, but this is an excellent resource for motorcycle safety.
 If you’re following MSF, you’ll get links to their newest PSA campaigns, statistic-based studies they release, and a healthy portion of political happenings pertaining to motorcycling.

-If you’re not a HD rider, chances are you’re rocking a bike by Honda Powersports. @HondaPowersprts will keep you updated on new products and Honda events.
-Best of all (IMHO) is how much interaction you see between Honda and their customers on this feed – they’re showing a commitment to the industry and their loyal customers, which absolutely gets my vote.
+If you’re not an HD rider, chances are you’re rocking a bike by Honda Powersports. @HondaPowersprts will keep you updated on new products and Honda events.
+Best of all (IMHO) is how much interaction you see between Honda and their customers on this feed – they’re showing a commitment to the industry and their loyal customers, which gets my vote.